 D.M.
 George died in 1949, and his son Albert ran the business until his death in 1976.
 The business was then entrusted to Joseph McClellan, a longtime employee of the George family.
 McClellan operated the funeral home as the sole shareholder.
 Upon McClellan's retirement, the business was sold to Ray and Alicia Visotski.
 In the summer of 2000, George Funeral Home became the first funeral home in Aiken to operate its own crematory.

-In 2011, the funeral home was purchased by Foundation Partners, a leading group of funeral professionals who are only the fourth owners of this historic business.
-Their commitment to the Aiken community is evidenced by the massive restoration of the building and their dedication to the unparalleled service which is synonymous with the George name.
+In 2018, the funeral home was purchased by Cody L. Anderson, a life-long Aiken County resident and Funeral Director, who is only the fourth individual owner of this historic business.
+Cody’s commitment to the Aiken community is evidenced by his involvement in the community and dedication to the unparalleled service which is synonymous with the George name.

 Our Staff's Dedication to Respectful Care

-Rose was born in raised in Aiken.
-She attended Aiken County Public Schools and is married to Greg Daugherty.
-They have 4 children and 5 grandchildren.
-Rose has worked at Leverett Shoes for the past 38 years.
-She is a long time member of Town Creek Baptist Church, where she plays on the softball and volleyball team.
+Rose has worked at Leverett Shoes for the nearly forty years.
+She is a long time member of Town Creek Baptist Church, where she plays on the softball and volleyball teams.
 Rose loves serving others and truly enjoys assisting at George Funeral Home.

-Ricky Poston is a native of Aiken.
+Richard “Ricky” Poston is a native of Aiken.
 He is a 1974 graduate of Aiken High School.
 He is married to Karen Bell Poston.
-They have two children, Katie Poston Bateman and Charlie Poston, and one grandchild, Olivia Bateman.
-Ricky is a member of Millbrook Baptist Church where he enjoys singing in the choir and various church activities.
-He is attending Covington Theological Seminary, working on a degree in Theology.
-He enjoys hunting, fishing, and spending time with his family.
+Together they have two children, Katie Poston Bateman and Charlie Poston, and two grandchildren, Olivia and Chase Bateman.
+Ricky is a member of Hillview Baptist Church where he enjoys singing in the choir and various other church activities.
+He is attending Covington Theological Seminary where he is working on a degree in Theology.
+Ricky enjoys hunting, fishing, and spending time with his family.

 Julian L. Thigpen

-Julian L. Thigpen, was born in Manning, SC and raised in Sumter.
+Julian Thigpen was born in Manning, SC and raised in Sumter.
 He graduated from Edmonds High School.
-After high school, he joined the US Army and was Honorably Discharged from the US Army Reserve in 1966.
-In 1963, he was appointed as a SC State Trooper and retired as a First Sergeant after 30 years of service.
+After high school, he joined the US Army and was Honorably Discharged from the US Army Reservist in 1966.
+In 1963, he was appointed as a SC State Trooper and retired as a First Sergeant after 29 years of service.
 In 1993, he was employed as a Special Deputy United States Marshal and retired from them after 15 years of service.
-Julian has been in the funeral business since 2009.
-He is married to Eunice Widener of New Ellenton since 1964 and they have two children, a son, Rodney and his wife Melanie May Thigpen and daughter, Julie White and her husband Steve.
-He has 4 grandchildren, Brandon, Coley, Cory and Kellie.
+Julian has been in the funeral profession since 2008.
+He has been married to Eunice Widener of New Ellenton since 1964 and they have two children; a son, Rodney and his wife Melanie May Thigpen and daughter, Julie White and her husband Steve.
+He has four grandchildren, Brandon, Coley, Cory and Kellie.
 Julian and his wife are members of Town Creek Baptist Church.